2016 Nashville Public Library Literary Award

 Saturday Evening, November 19th

-As a student at FISK University, John Lewis was instrumental in Nashville’s sit-ins and showed unparalleled courage in Selma.
-A Medal of Freedom recipient, Lewis is also co-author of the #1 New York Times bestselling graphic novel memoir trilogy MARCH.
+A 2010 recipient of the Presidential Medal of Freedom, John Lewis is co-author of the #1 New York Times bestselling graphic novel memoir trilogy MARCH.
 The MARCH series is used in schools across the country to teach the Civil Rights Movement to the next generation of young activists, and has been selected as a First-Year common reading text at colleges and universities across the nation.
-Lewis is co-author of Across That Bridge, Walking with the Wind and is a subject of two other books written about his extraordinary life.
+Lewis’ 1998 memoir Walking with the Wind: A Memoir of the Movement won numerous honors, including the Robert F. Kennedy, Lillian Smith and Anisfield-Wolf Book Awards.
+His most recent book, Across That Bridge: Life Lessons and a Vision for Change, has won the NAACP Image Award.

 *For more information about the 2016 Literary Award Gala and Events, please contact Claudia.Schenck@nplf.org.